notJust-dev/notjustdev/content/posts/2022-11-09-iOS16-lock-screen-dynamic-time/index.md

 }, []);
 ```

-Note here,
+Note here:

-1. Our setInterval function returns a timer object that we want to clear, hence the variable `timer`
+- Our setInterval function returns a timer object that we want to clear, hence the variable `timer`
-2. `clearInterval()` is a global funciton that we can directly use, no need to import.
+- `clearInterval()` is a global funciton that we can directly use, no need to import.
 We are passing our `timer` variable to `clearInterval(timer)` to clear the `setInterval` function.

 ## Snack link